Social Media Policy

 I do not follow current or former clients on Twitter.
-My policy is that I only follow organisations or groups rather than individuals.
+My policy is that I only follow organisations, groups and professionals, rather than friends or personal acquaintances.
 As with friending on Facebook, by not having access to an individual’s online activity, this helps to preserve the boundary between counsellor and client by restricting the information that is shared to the counselling session.

 Contact through Social Media